Endoscopic Cyclophotocoagulation (ECP)

 Some indications for ECP include:

 - Augmentation of the effects of a glaucoma drainage implant

 - Treatment of patients who are not good candidates for filtration surgery

-The surgery is usually done on an outpatient basis and patients are able to go home directly following their procedure.
+This is usually an outpatient procedure allowing patients to go home directly following their surgery.